DrTimothyAldenDavis/SuiteSparse/README.md

     ignore those errors.

 (6) To install, type "make install".
 This will place copies of all
-    libraries in SuiteSparse/lib, and all include files in SuiteSparse/include, and all documentation in SuiteSparse/doc/suitesparse-VERSION.
+    libraries in SuiteSparse/lib, and all include files in SuiteSparse/include.
     You can change the install location by "make install INSTALL=/my/path" which puts the libraries in /my/path/lib, the include files in /my/path/include, and documentation in /my/path/doc.
 These directories are created if they do not already exist.

 (7) To uninstall, type "make uninstall", which reverses "make install"
     by removing the SuiteSparse libraries, include files, and documentation